Memory Cortex¶

 Entity Tracking¶

-The cortex extracts and tracks named entities from your chat:
+The cortex extracts and tracks named entities from your chat across six types:

 - Characters — detected by verb adjacency ("Melina sighed"), dialogue attribution, interaction patterns